-3.06 Flintshire County Council is committed to continuing with the regional project but would also like to seek approval to move ahead locally with the implementation of the new policy in Flintshire for the Local Authority and Flintshire Housing Associations.
-A local register would support local service delivery which is closely aligned to the existing housing options teams.
+3.06 Flintshire County Council is committed to continuing to work positively with the regional project where it can be shown that there is a direct benefit for local people, and at this stage is seeking approval to move ahead locally with the implementation of the new policy in Flintshire.
+A County wide register would support local service delivery which is closely aligned to the existing housing options service.
 The feedback results detailed in this report demonstrate support for the new policy and support for the changes to the current approach to managing applications including the option for enhanced housing options to be provided to applicants and only those with an identified housing need to be added to the register.

-Housing Solutions
+3.07 Housing Solutions

-- 3.07 Flintshire County Council has taken a step towards delivering the enhanced service by piloting a central housing register team.
+Flintshire County Council has taken a step towards delivering the enhanced service by piloting a central housing register team.
 This provides a central point for application processing and queries about access to social housing.
-The team is located in Housing Options so early support and advice can be provided where it is identified there is a threat of homelessness. - 3.08 The proposal is that the Central Housing Register Team and the Housing Options Team join to form a 'Housing Solutions Model' which will deal with all requests for housing by assessing an individual's requirements and needs, and advising them on the most suitable option.
-The team will not input applications with no identified housing need but will advise and assist on other options.
-For applicants with low needs, advice will be given on areas where there is a likelihood of properties becoming available.
+The team is located in Housing Options so early support and advice can be provided where it is identified there is a threat of homelessness.

+- 3.08 The Central Housing Register Team and the Housing Options Team will join to form a 'Housing Solutions Model' dealing with all requests for housing.
 The proposal would see applicants seeking housing and/or housing advice being referred to the Housing Solutions Team for an initial assessment rather than applications being sent out automatically by other teams or departments.
 This will provide an opportunity for applicants to be advised on their housing options and for better matching of applicants to available housing.
+The team will not input applications with no identified housing need but will advise and assist on other options.
 The proposal will reduce the number of applications processed where the applicant has little chance of being allocated housing either due to the chosen areas or the level of housing need. - 3.09 This reconfiguration of the service will ensure that Flintshire County Council is prepared for the changes to Homelessness Legislation in 2015.
 From that time, the Local Authority will have a duty to provide full advice and assistance to all those who approach the Local Authority in housing need.
-This need can be met without extra cost by staff spending less time inputting data and more time giving advice and assistance and better matching applicants to areas.
-This early work will assist Flintshire County Council to manage the additional burden of the legislation change without needing to invest in additional staff resources.

-- 3.10 The outcomes will include:- - A significant improvement in customer service - Reduction of duplication and unnecessary work - A triage system that will manage expectations by providing realistic options - Better matching of applicants to areas with available properties and promotion of hard to let properties
+This need can be met by staff spending less time inputting data and more time giving advice and assistance and better matching applicants to areas.
+This will enable Flintshire County Council to manage the additional burden without needing additional staff resources. - 3.10 The outcomes will include:- - A significant improvement in customer service - Reduction of duplication and unnecessary work - A triage system that will manage expectations by providing realistic options - Better matching of applicants to areas with available properties and promotion of hard to let properties